-New kitchen and bath hard oak floor dishwasher near shopping and transporttion perfect share
+New renovtion new kitchen and bath dishwasher hard oak floor near shooping and transportaion perfect for share

 payments in form of:

 Cash, Money Order, Bank Check and Personal Checks, if you choose to pay with Credit Card, 3.5% surcharge is applicable

 Park Slope is an affluent neighborhood in northwest Brooklyn.
 Park Slope is roughly bounded by Prospect Park West to the east, Fourth Avenue to the west, Flatbush Avenue to the north, and Prospect Expressway to the south.
 Generally the section from Flatbush Ave. to Garfield Place (the "named streets") are considered the "North Slope", 1st St. through 9th Street is considered the "Center Slope" and 10th St. through the Prospect Expressway is the "South Slope."
 The neighborhood takes its name from its location on the western slope of neighboring Prospect Park.
 Fifth Avenue and Seventh Avenue are its primary commercial streets, while its east-west side streets are populated by many brownstones.
 7th Avenue in Park Slope Park Slope features historic buildings, top-rated restaurants, bars, and shops, as well as proximity to Prospect Park, the Brooklyn Academy of Music, the Brooklyn Botanic Garden, the Brooklyn Museum, the Brooklyn Conservatory of Music, and the Central Library (as well as the Park Slope branch) of the Brooklyn Public Library system.
 The neighborhood had a population of about 62,200 as of the 2000 census, resulting in a population density of approximately 68,000/square mile, or approximately 26,000/square kilometer.
 Park Slope is considered one of New York City's most desirable neighborhoods.
 More information at wikipedia.